 We will hold your statement data for 6 years, plus the current financial year, after the date of your last statement.

-We record all calls into our contact centre for quality assurance, regulatory compliance and training purposes.
+We may record inbound and outbound calls from our contact centre for quality assurance, regulatory compliance and training and monitoring purposes.
 We retain all call recordings for a period of 12 months.